menu

 Penitentiary Rd / Oasis St is a rural neighborhood (based on population density) located in Santa Fe, New Mexico.

-Penitentiary Rd / Oasis St real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and townhomes.
+Penitentiary Rd / Oasis St real estate is primarily made up of small (studio to two bedroom) townhomes and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Penitentiary Rd / Oasis St neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics